-From midnight to 11 am on Tuesday, Ambulance Victoria received 110 callouts from people who were experiencing breathing difficulties - these numbers are 66% higher than average (Woodley 2020).
+From midnight to 11 am on the 14th of January 2020, Ambulance Victoria received 110 callouts from people who were experiencing breathing difficulties - these numbers were 66% higher than average (Woodley 2020).

-Associate Professor Louis Irving, head of the Respiratory Service at the Royal Melbourne Hospital explained that part of the danger is that the smoke carries suspended particles that can irritate the lungs and airwaves when inhaled, causing breathing problems and possible asthma attacks (Irving quoted by Waters 2020).
+Associate Professor Louis Irving, head of the Respiratory Service at the Royal Melbourne Hospital, explained that part of the danger is that the smoke carries suspended particles that can irritate the lungs and airwaves when inhaled, causing breathing problems and possible asthma attacks (Irving, as cited by Waters 2020).

 These particles can also be absorbed into the blood, having the potential to cause cardiac arrest (Waters 2020).

 Associate Professor of Life Sciences at the University of Technology Sydney, Brian Oliver, explained that Melbourne’s smoke particle pollution (known as PM2.5) was equivalent to lighting up 20 cigarettes when it reached 412 on the morning of the 14th.
-It was comparable to lighting 50 cigarettes in Box Hill, where it reached 1000 (Fagan 2020).
+It was comparable to lighting 50 cigarettes in Box Hill, where it reached 1000 (Waters et al. 2020).

 (Waters 2020; Woodley 2020)

-People who are pregnant are particularly vulnerable as they breathe at an increased rate and their hearts have to work harder than those who are not pregnant to transport oxygen to the fetus (Robertson and Hull 2020).
+People who are pregnant are particularly vulnerable as they breathe at an increased rate, and their hearts have to work harder than those who are not pregnant to transport oxygen to the fetus (Robertson & Hull 2020).

-For people who are pregnant, prolonged exposure to the poor air quality can lead to:
+For people who are pregnant, prolonged exposure to poor air quality can lead to:

 These conditions have both short and long-term side effects on babies.
-This includes the child having an increased risk of developing cerebral palsy and visual and hearing impairment (Robertson and Hull 2020).
+This includes the child having an increased risk of developing cerebral palsy and visual and hearing impairment (Robertson & Hull 2020).

-People who are pregnant should seek medical advice if they experience signs of premature labour including abdominal cramps or contractions, heavy vaginal discharge, loss of fluid or vaginal bleeding, pelvic pressure and backache (Robertson and Hull 2020).
+People who are pregnant should seek medical advice if they experience signs of premature labour, including abdominal cramps or contractions, heavy vaginal discharge, loss of fluid or vaginal bleeding, pelvic pressure and backache (Robertson & Hull 2020).

 For high-risk groups, the best strategy is to reduce exposure to smoke as much as possible.
-This means staying indoors on days with very poor to hazardous air quality; sealing the house to prevent smoke coming in; and using reverse cycle air conditioners in the home (Lyons 2020; Robertson and Hull 2020).
+This means staying indoors on days with very poor to hazardous air quality, sealing the house to prevent smoke from coming in, and using reverse cycle air conditioners in the home (Lyons 2020; Robertson & Hull 2020).

-Avoid creating smoke through lighting cigarettes; burning candles; and frying or grilling (Hull 2020) and avoid strenuous outdoor exercise (Waters 2020).
+Avoid creating smoke by lighting cigarettes, burning candles and frying or grilling (Hull 2020), and avoid strenuous outdoor exercise (Waters 2020).

-People who are pregnant and live in a fire region should follow the instruction of emergency services.
-It’s advised to evacuate fire-affected regions as soon as possible with an emergency supply kit containing clothes, medications, water and food that doesn’t need to be cooked (Robertson and Hull 2020).
+People who are pregnant and live in a fire region should follow the instructions of emergency services.
+It’s advised to evacuate fire-affected regions as soon as possible with an emergency supply kit containing clothes, medications, water and food that doesn’t need to be cooked (Robertson & Hull 2020).

-A study released by the British Heart Foundation found that in the next decade over 160,000 people are expected to die from strokes and heart attacks related to air pollution (The Guardian UK 2020).
+A study released by the British Heart Foundation found that in the next decade, over 160,000 people are expected to die from strokes and heart attacks related to air pollution (PA Media 2020).

-Executive Director Jacob West explains, every day millions of us breathe in toxic particles, which enter our blood and stick to our organs - raising the likelihood of cardiac-related illness.
-This was a warning issued to a UK readership, whose air quality is better than ours at this current time (The Guardian UK 2020).
+Executive Director Jacob West explains that every day, millions of us breathe in toxic particles, which enter our blood and stick to our organs - raising the likelihood of cardiac-related illness (PA Media 2020).

-Climate scientists predict the catastrophic bushfires Australia is currently experiencing are a sign of what is to come around the world if temperatures are permitted to rise further.
+Climate scientists predict the catastrophic bushfires in Australia are a sign of what is to come around the world if temperatures are permitted to rise further.
 A rise beyond 2C would see catastrophic and irreversible climate breakdown (Harvey 2020).